 La Bella Campania- what a wonderful region to visit in Spring!
 The Amalfi Coast and Capri are flourishing with wild flowers, the sun is shining and the oppressive summer crowds have not arrived.
 Naples is one of the most interesting cities in Italy, and home of the Vera Pizza and our favorite Archeological Museum in the world (with 99% of the collection of mosaics from Pompeii).
 The wine country is extensive and varied here, here is a list of tips on top cellars and places to stay, things to do, etc.

-Again, we like the Penedès in the summer as you can combine a few days in the wine country (staying at Can Bonastre, but of course), with a few days at the beach (while closer to the Costa Daurada, that coastline is over exploited so we recommend the beaches of the Costa Brava such as Aiguablava and Sa Tuna).
-Located just under an hour from Barcelona (so a viable day trip), Penedès is the home of Spain´s sparkling “Cava”, as well as a host of red and white wines from such famed producers as Miguel Torres and Jean Leon, and high end estates like Pares Balta.
+Again, we like the Penedès in the summer as you can combine a few days in the wine country (staying at Can Bonastre, but of course), with a few days at the beach (while closer to the Costa Daurada, that coastline is overexploited so we recommend the beaches of the Costa Brava such as Aiguablava and Sa Tuna).
+Located just under an hour from Barcelona (so a viable day trip), Penedès is the home of Spain´s sparkling “Cava”, as well as a host of red and white wines from such famed producers as Miguel Torres and Jean Leon, and high-end estates like Pares Balta.
 The famous Cava producers Freixenet and Codorniu open up daily for tours.
-There are some great restaurants in this region including Can Bonastre’s Tribia for high end, and Cal Xim for an authentic winemaker´s haunt.
-And for something unique, visit the ultra charming owners at Augustus Forum, making the best vinegars in Spain!
+There are some great restaurants in this region including Can Bonastre’s Tribia for high end and Cal Xim for an authentic winemaker´s haunt.
+And for something unique, visit the ultra charming owners at Augustus Forum, making the best vinegar in Spain!

-Alsace is the quintessential winter destination with its charming Christmas markets and fairy tale villages.
-It feels German at the same time as it feels French and in fact has belonged to both countries.
+Alsace is the quintessential winter destination with its charming Christmas markets and fairytale villages.
+It feels German at the same time as it feels French and in fact, has belonged to both countries.
 One of the main dishes here is Sauerkraut!
-The region´s neat vineyards, villages and farms are nestled in between the Vosges mountains to the west and the Rhine river to the east.
+The region´s neat vineyards, villages, and farms are nestled in between the Vosges mountains to the west and the Rhine river to the east.
 While a microscopic amount of red wine is made here, Alsace is famous for its voluptuous and spicy white wines, perfect winter whites in fact.
 Stay in the darling village of Riquewihr and enjoy wine tasting at the numerous cellars located along the 38 vineyard trails on the designated “Route de Vin”.
-Top wines to look out for incude Marcel Deiss, Zind- Humbrecht, Trimbach, and Weinbach.
+Top wines to look out for include Marcel Deiss, Zind- Humbrecht, Trimbach, and Weinbach.